Here’s a list of questions we’re often asked by students who’d like to live in university accommodation.

-There are a number of possible reasons:
+There are a few different reasons:

 You can read more details in our Allocations policy.

 We recommend asking your faculty where your placements are likely to be, before you apply for accommodation.
-We can’t accept cancellations or requests to vacate university accommodation if you decide you want to live closer to your placement.
+We can’t accept cancellations or requests to vacate University accommodation if you decide you want to live closer to your placement.

 If you’re going to be studying nursing, midwifery or operating department practice, you may be able to apply for NHS hospital accommodation closer to your placement.

-For other courses, you can live in university accommodation and travel to your placement.
+For other courses, you can live in University accommodation and travel to your placement.

-Subject to availability, some university accommodation is available over the summer.
+Subject to availability, some University accommodation is available over the summer.
 You may need to move rooms.
 NHS accommodation may also be available over the summer for students with hospital placements.